Thell/bdo-huffman-rs/README.md

         encoding: UTF8
 ```

 The symbol table can consist of `-`, `0-9` and `|`.
-They are always in the same
-order (ASCII value order) and if a symbol doesn't occur in the message it is
-omitted from the symbol table.

 Once decoded '|' and '-' denote record and field delimiters respectively, they
 will always be present in the table.
 There are four fields in each record:
 'item', 'count', 'price' and 'cumulative count'.

-This repo is only concerned
-with decoding so parsing the decoded message is out of scope but if someone was
+This repo is only concerned with decoding so parsing the decoded message is out
-parsing the decoded messages (perhaps to feed into a database) then
+of scope but if someone was parsing the decoded messages (perhaps to feed into a
-incorporating the record structure and emitting an update message into the
+database) then incorporating the record structure and emitting an update message
-decoder should be very efficient vs post processing.
+into the decoder should be very efficient vs post processing.

 #### A note on the symbol table and prefix lengths.